wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 the condition.
 If the condition passes, all *inbound* edges (u, v) where u belongs to the given vertex set are tested with function F, and node u is added to the output set.
+The sparse implementation, on the other hand, uses a "push" model.
+It simply iterates over the given vertex set, and for each node u, it enumerates all *outbound* edges (e, v), and tests v with function C. If the test passes, F(u, v) is called and output is generated accordingly.